ahmadash381/Azure-KeyVault/README.md

-PowerShell Script: Validate Azure Key Vault Secret Password Complexity
+PowerShell Script to Validate Azure Key Vault Secret Password Complexity

-Purpose
-This script:
+Purpose of this script:

 Authenticates to Azure.
 Prompts the user to enter an Azure Subscription ID.